Aquafina-water-bottle/jp-mining-note/docs/docs/cardtypes.md

 Just like a TSC, if you only want to read one specific portion of the sentence, you can highlight that specific portion.

-It is expected that you use the `IsAltDisplay` field to set the custom highlight.
+It is expected that you use the `AltDisplaySentence` field to set the custom highlight.
 There is no reason to use this with the default highlighted word (because you would then test it exactly the same as a normal TSC).